-Measurement: The degree level of instructional staff includes the percentage of teachers with a bachelor s degree, a master s degree, a doctorate s degree or a specialist s degree.
+Measurement: The degree level of instructional staff includes the percentage of teachers with a bachelor's degree, a master's degree, a doctorate's degree or a specialist's degree.
 Data are compiled by school type.
 Explanation: Teacher knowledge is critical to school improvement and school reform.
+Data source: Broward County Public Schools.